drakh/acid-generator/README.md

 Hit **space** to start playing the sequence.

 Hit **G** on your keyboard, or click the **SMILE** to generate new sequence.

+### TODO

+- output via MIDI, so you can control real synths
+- euclidean mode
+- store patterns
+- find out the format of Polyend Play fills to make exports for it possible.
+- ?